Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Diff-Max: Formulation and Design

-The routing algorithm in Eq.~(\ref{eq_stoc:routing}) uses per-link queues as well as per-flow queues, which is the main difference of Eq.~(\ref{eq_stoc:routing}) as compared to backpressure routing.
-The backpressure routing only uses per-flow queues, and does not take into account the state of the link layer queues (they do not exist due to formulation). \item \textbf{Scheduling.} At each time slot $t$, link rate $h_{i,j}(t)$ is determined by; This scheduling algorithm mimics Eq.~(\ref{opt:eq1_scheduling1}) and has the following interpretation.
-The link $i-j$ with the largest queue backlog $V_{i,j}$, by taking into account the channel state vector; $\boldsymbol C(t)$, should be activated, and a packet(s) from the corresponding queue ($V_{i,j}$) should be transmitted.
-We note that this problem (scheduling or max-weight) is known to be a hard problem, \cite{tutorial_doyle}, \cite{lin_schroff_tutorial}.
-Therefore, we propose sub-optimal scheduling algorithms that interact well with the routing algorithm in Eq.~(\ref{eq_stoc:routing}).
+The routing algorithm in (\ref{eq_stoc:routing}) uses per-link queues as well as per-flow queues, which is the main difference of (\ref{eq_stoc:routing}) as compared to the backpressure routing.
+The backpressure routing only uses per-flow queues, and does not take into account the state of the link layer queues, which do not exist in the standard backpressure formulation. \item {\em Scheduling:} At each time slot $t$, the link rate $h_{i,j}(t)$ is determined by; (\ref{eq_stoc:scheduling}) mimics (\ref{opt:eq1_scheduling1}) and has the following interpretation.
+The link $i-j$ with the largest queue backlog $V_{i,j}$, taking into account the channel state vector, should be activated, and a packet(s) from the corresponding queue, \ie $V_{i,j}$, should be transmitted.
+Note that the scheduling in (\ref{eq_stoc:scheduling}) is known to be a difficult problem \cite{tutorial_doyle}, \cite{lin_schroff_tutorial}.
+Therefore, in Section~\ref{sec:algs}, we propose sub-optimal, low-complexity scheduling algorithms that interact well with the routing algorithm in (\ref{eq_stoc:routing}).

-The scheduling algorithm in Eq.~(\ref{eq_stoc:scheduling}) differs from the classical backpressure in the sense that it is completely independent from the routing.
-In particular, Eq.~(\ref{eq_stoc:scheduling}) makes the scheduling decision based on per-link queues; $V_{i,j}$ and the channel state; $\boldsymbol C(t)$, while the classical backpressure uses maximum queue backlog differences dictated by the routing algorithm.
-As it is seen the routing and scheduling are operating jointly in backpressure, while in Diff-Max, these algorithms are separated. \item \textbf{Flow Control.} At every time slot $t$, the flow/rate controller at the transport layer of node $i$ determines the current level of network layer queue backlogs $U_{i}^{s}(t)$ and determines the amount of packets that should be transported from the transport layer to the network layer according to: where $R_{i}^{max}$ is a constant larger than the maximum outgoing rate from node $i$, and $M$ is a constant parameter, $M>0$.
-The flow control part of our solution mimics Eq.~(\ref{opt:eq1_rateControl}) as well as the flow control algorithm proposed in \cite{neely_mod}. \end{itemize} The discussions on the analysis and performance bounds of Diff-Max are provided in \cite{link_to_our_web}.
+The scheduling algorithm in (\ref{eq_stoc:scheduling}) differs from backpressure in the sense that it is completely independent from the routing.
+In particular, (\ref{eq_stoc:scheduling}) makes the scheduling decision based on the per-link queues; $V_{i,j}$ and the channel state; $\boldsymbol C(t)$, while backpressure uses maximum queue backlog differences dictated by the routing algorithm.
+As it is seen, the routing and scheduling are operating jointly in backpressure, while in Diff-Max, these algorithms are separated. \item {\em Flow Control:} At every time slot $t$, the flow/rate controller at the transport layer of node $i$ determines the number of packets that should be passed from the transport layer to the network layer according to: where $R_{i}^{max}$ is a constant larger than the maximum outgoing rate from node $i$, and $M$ is a finite constant, $M>0$.
+The flow control in our solution mimics (\ref{opt:eq1_rateControl}) as well as the flow control algorithm proposed in \cite{neely_mod}. \end{itemize}